-It was pointed out that the Council was dedicated to providing 'affordable' housing and that if we put up rents at a faster rate than inflation then the rents would not be 'affordable'.
+It was pointed out that the council was dedicated to providing 'affordable' housing and that if we put up rents at a faster rate than inflation then the rents wont be 'affordable'.
 It was also pointed out that as 2019-2020 was a 53 week year this meant that a 2.7% increase pa meant a 5% increase weekly as this year would be split over 52 weeks.

 Officers were asked to explain why, when the budget sheet showed good reserves, we were looking to raise rents by so much.
-It was suggested we could make efficiencies by cutting out the 'Back funding Pension Cost'; however, Graeme Clark advised this was a statutory charge and not in our power to not pay.
+It was suggested we could make efficiencies by cutting out the 'Back funding Pension Cost' - GC advised this was not possible as this was a statutory charge and not in our power to not pay.
 He explained it was a balancing act and that the balance sheet only showed 4 years.
 The reserves would eventually run out.